This post contains affiliate links.

 Red Rice

-Uses: Red rice is great in grain bowls, pilaf, curry, rice salad, rice pudding, stuffed vegetables, and a whole lot more.
+Red rice is great in grain bowls, pilaf, curry, rice salad, rice pudding, stuffed vegetables, and many other dishes.

-Nutritional Value: Red rice is often considered a healthier option than refined white rice due to its higher nutritional content.
+Red rice is considered a healthier option than refined white rice because the bran layer is left on the rice not processed away as with white rice.
 The outer bran layers are rich in fiber, vitamins, and minerals, such as B vitamins, iron, and zinc.
 Additionally, red rice contains antioxidants, particularly anthocyanins, which contribute to its red color and offer potential health benefits.

 Red Cargo Rice